How to complain about unexpected car hire charges

 Will car hire in European countries change after Brexit?

 In a no-deal situation, international driving permits would need to be obtained ahead of travel from a post office.
 This applies to taking your own car and hire car purchases.

-There are two permits you could require depending on where you want to travel, and one lasts for longer than the other.
-Car permits for UK holidaymakers travelling in the EU are being sold in specific post offices from February.
+There are three permits you could require depending on where you want to travel, and some last longer than others.
+Car permits for UK holidaymakers travelling in the EU or EEA are being sold in specific post offices from February.